-- Responsibility and role of consultants are not definite and well clarified, the nature and complexity of the business problem influence the applied consulting functions and roles. - Service attributes of management consulting service are hidden, purchasing preferences and quality expectations of clients may vary. - In academia there are few empirically based studies on the success factors of interventions and there is still no generally accepted quality evaluation model of management consulting services. - Research papers are mainly focusing on client needs and expectations, yet few papers have confronted research results with the assumed clients' preferences of consultants.
+- Responsibility and role of consultants are not definite and well clarified, the nature and complexity of the business problem influence the applied consulting functions and roles. - Service attributes of management consulting service are hidden, purchasing preferences and quality expectations of clients may vary. - In academia there are few empirically based studies on the success factors of interventions and there is still no generally accepted quality parameter quality attribute quality dimension structure designed for management consulting services. - Research papers are mainly focusing on client needs and expectations, yet few papers have confronted research results with the assumed clients' preferences of consultants.